 Vienna International School’s Primary School is a special place to develop student learning.
 We are in every sense a truly international school, with children from over 100 nationalities playing and learning together.
 The vast majority of our students are learning English as an additional language.
-We have strong English Language Aquisition (ELA) and other Language Acquisition programmes which support students in their learning and improvement of English.
+We have strong English Language Acquisition (ELA) and other Language Acquisition programmes which support students in their learning and improvement of English.
 All students learn German from age five, and over 20 additional languages are supported through our Mother Tongue and Parents Assisting Learning (PAL) programmes.
 In addition, individual learning needs are supported by our Learning Support department and Primary School Counselor.

-Our specialist music, art, physical education (PE) and library teachers ensure that students’ skills, knowledge and understanding in all subject areas develop under through guidance and expertise.
+Our specialist music, art, physical education (PE) and library teachers ensure that students’ skills, knowledge and understanding in all subject areas develop under throrough guidance and expertise.
 Our facilities allow students the space and opportunity to explore and inquiry, as do lessons with our resident Science Expert in our Outdoor Learning gardens.

 The PYP is an international curriculum that the Primary School here at VIS has played an important role in creating and developing.
 This curriculum develops the academic, social, physical and emotional skills, knowledge and understanding of each student.
 Our dedicated and experienced teachers contribute to this learning journey with expertise and passion.

 The Primary School is a busy place, with students involved in a wide range of different experiences throughout the year, including well-structured excursions at all levels.
 Our Connected Learning program ensures that students have individual access to digital tools, and a dynamic After School Activities programme provides further access to sport, science and more.

 At VIS we believe in learning that develops inquiring, involved and inspired students.
 I look forward to meeting you and discussing with you the ways in which VIS can contribute to the learning and development of your child.